Stability of Weighted Majority Voting under Estimated Weights: Stability

 \subsection{Stability of Correctness}

-The main result is that, as long as the trust values used for decision making are unbiased, the decision accuracy that $\wmv$ is believed to achieve by the decision maker, equals the probability that the decision is actually correct.
-This is an important positive result, that supports the idea of using Weighted Majority Voting in practice.
+In this section, we do not care about what the distribution of $\pdisv$ actually looks like, as long as $\expect(\pdisv) = \pestv$, meaning the trust values used for decision making are unbiased.
+The main result is that in this case, the decision accuracy that $\wmv$ is believed to achieve by the decision maker, equals the probability that the decision is actually correct.
+This is an important positive result, that supports the idea of using WMV in practice.
 Decision makers are not delusional about the correctness of their decisions.

-In this section, we do not care about what the distribution of $\pdisv$ actually looks like as long as $\expect(\pdisv) = \pestv$.
-A distribution that is likely to be appropriate for $\pdisv$ is the Beta distribution.
-This distribution is the result of naive Bayesian learning of trustworthiness, where the decision maker knows in hindsight how often a source gave helpful versus bad feedback.
-For our work, however, it is sufficient that it is any distribution.
+Formally, we define the property of Stability of Correctness (SoC) as: